 - SCE implemented a dedicated PSPS incident management team (IMT) of 18 full-time employees trained in PSPS event management and incident command system (ICS) standards and procedures.
-SCE states that this decision was based on lessons learned in 2019 and 2020, when variation in resources and staffing from event-to-event created inefficiencies in PSPS operations and decision making. - SCE launched or expanded several customer care programs: - In 2021, SCE launched a language translation service at its community resource centers (CRCs) during PSPS activations.
+SCE states that this decision was based on lessons learned in 2019 and 2020, when variation in resources and staffing from event-to-event created inefficiencies in PSPS operations and decision-making.148 - SCE launched or expanded several customer care programs: - In 2021, SCE launched a language translation service at its community resource centers (CRCs) during PSPS activations.
 The service supports over 120 languages, including American Sign Language.
-In addition, SCE displays Quick Response (QR) codes at its CRCs and community crew vehicle (CCV) sites during PSPS activations to allow for onsite customer feedback. - SCE implemented a 2-1-1 pilot to provide 24/7 support and services via call, web, and text, to affected customers during PSPS events.
+In addition, SCE displays Quick Response (QR) codes at its CRCs and community crew vehicle (CCV) sites during PSPS activations to allow for onsite customer feedback. - SCE implemented a 2-1-1149 pilot to provide 24/7 support and services via call, web, and text, to affected customers during PSPS events.
 SCE states its 2-1-1 partnership connects customers with 10,000 community-based organizations (CBOs) across its service territory.
-SCE plans to continue this service in 2022. - The 2-1-1 pilot also includes information and support for access and functional needs (AFN) customers.
-SCE developed a 2022 AFN Plan for
+150 SCE plans to continue this service in 2022. - The 2-1-1 pilot also includes information and support for access and functional needs (AFN) customers.
+SCE developed a 2022 AFN Plan for PSPS Support (filed in January 2022) and intends to enhance its AFN communication and services in alignment with this plan.151 - SCE expanded its Critical Care Backup Battery program to include Medical Baseline (MBL) customers residing in the HFTD and enrolled in either California Alternate Rates for Energy (CARE) or Family Electric Rate Assistance (FERA).
+In 2021, SCE deployed over 6,000 free portable backup batteries to eligible customers.

-&lt;sup>149 2-1-1 service agencies are intended to provide a comprehensive source of information about local resources and services.
+149 2-1-1 service agencies are intended to provide a comprehensive source of information about local resources and services.